yeoman/yeoman/readme.md

 ### Pull Request Guidelines

+* Please check to make sure that there aren't existing pull requests attempting to address the issue mentioned.
+We also recommend checking for issues related to the issue on the tracker, as a team member may be working on the issue in a branch or fork.
-- Lint the code by running `grunt` in the `/cli` folder before submitting a pull request
+* Lint the code by running `grunt` in the `/cli` folder before submitting a pull request
-- Develop in a topic branch, not master
+* Develop in a topic branch, not master

 ### Tests